mbenetti/CRISP-DM-Rossmann/README.md

 ***

-## Option 4: Open de PDF version of the notebook.
+## Option 4: Open a PDF version of the notebook.

 CRISP-DMRossmann.pdf